Visiting Tenerife? 12 Tips Every Traveller Needs To Know

 What is the average sea temperature in Tenerife?

 This is a tricky question.
 Whether the sea is warm enough for you to swim depends on what you consider too warm or too cold.
 The sea temperature is different in summer and winter.
-However, generally looking the temperatures are high enough for a swim and sunbathe every month of the year.
-But the water may feel a little cold in the winter period.
+However, generally speaking, the temperatures are high enough for a swim and sunbath every month of the year.
+However, the water may feel a little cold in the winter.

 Is it always windy in Tenerife?

-Tenerife is windy throughout the year, especially at the North and West coast of the island.
-The warmest and the least windy areas are Arona, or more specifically, Playa de Las Americas and Los Cristianos, and Costa Adeje.
-Therefore, it’s no surprise the majority of touristy resorts are located here.
+Tenerife is windy throughout the year, especially on the north and west coasts of the island.
+The warmest and least windy areas are Arona, or more specifically, Playa de Las Americas, Los Cristianos, and Costa Adeje.
+Therefore, it’s no surprise that most tourist resorts are located here.

 Tenerife tips - landscape